psychemedia/middle-english-romances/sir-orfeo.md

 And do chefe you a new kyng,
 And do your beft in al thing.
 Ther was grete forewe in the halle,
-Wepyng and cryeng among hem alle ;
+Wepyng and cryeng among hem alle;
 Ther ne myght olde ne yonge
 For wepyng fpeke a worde with tonge.
 They knelyd all adown in fer,
 And befought hym, yif his wil wer,
 That he ne wolde from hem go.
-Do wey ! he feyde, y wil not fo.
+Do wey! he feyde, y wil not fo.
 Alle his kyndam he forfoke,
-And to him a fclaveyn anon he toke ;
+And to him a fclaveyn anon he toke;
 He ne wolde have non hode,
-Hofe, ne fcho, ne other gode ;
+Hofe, ne fcho, ne other gode;
 But his harpe he gan take,
-And went barfot out at the gate ;
+And went barfot out at the gate;
 Ther moft no man with hym go,
-Alas ! ther was wepyng and wo.
+Alas! ther was wepyng and wo.
 He that was kyng, and bar the crowne.
 Went fo porely out of towne,
 Into wildernes he gethe,
 Bothe throw wode and throw hethe.
 Now he is naught at efe,
-But now he is at male-efe ;
+But now he is at male-efe;
 Now in hard wode he lythe,
 With erbis and gras he hym wrythe.
 He that had grete plentè,